-You're walking down a dark alley, late at night, when suddenly someone jumps out at you and forces you to hand over your passport, your credit cards, and the keys to your car.
-This is a decent analogy of what using the internet is like.
+You're walking down a dark alley, late at night, when suddenly someone jumps out and forces you to hand over your passport, credit cards, and the keys to your car.
+This is a decent analogy of what using the internet can be like.

 Around every corner lurks danger, and given today's always-on connections, you may have the internet equivalent of burglars without even realising.
-For ultimate computer security, a firewall is similar to having a big, burly bodyguard walking down the street with you, keeping you safe.
-Most modern routers come with firewalls to help protect you, but if yours doesn't then a firewall distro should be able to help you, whether we're talking about a home or office network.
+For the ultimate in computer security, a firewall is similar to having a burly bodyguard walking down the street with you, keeping you safe.
+Most modern routers have a firewall built in, which while helpful can be difficult to configure.

-ClearOS is by far the sleekest looking firewall distribution in this roundup.
-It's obvious that a lot of time and attention has gone into developing the interface, with much of that effort spent focusing on usability issues.
+ClearOS is by far the sleekest looking firewall distro in this roundup.
+It's obvious that a lot of time and care has gone into developing the interface.

-As most firewall distributions are written for the stereotypical geek, it's nice to see a refreshing change in what seems to have become the de facto standard of 'cobble it together and think about the interface afterwards'.
+As most firewall distros are written for the stereotypical geek, it's nice to see a refreshing change in what seems to have become the de facto standard of 'cobble it together and think about the interface afterwards'.
 This said, ClearOS will run quite happily from the command line for more advanced users.

-Once you've set yourself up and got into the web-based administration system, it doesn't take long for you to familiarise yourself with the various settings and features of ClearOS as the distro provides ‘Getting Started’ help once you log in to the web interface.
+Once you've completed setup and accessed the web-based admin system, it doesn't take long to familiarise yourself with the various settings and features of ClearOS as the distro provides ‘Getting Started’ help once you log in to the web interface.
 Setting up firewall rules is quick and painless, as is much of the other configuration.

 The most pertinent feature of ClearOS is its usability, but this distro is about a lot more than just sleek looks.
-It packs in plenty of features as well – not only does it give you a simple, clean way to manage a firewall, but it enables you to add extra services to your network.
+It packs in plenty of features as well – not only does it give you a simple, clean way to manage a firewall, but it enables the addition of extra services to your network.

-A well thought-out distribution that's refreshingly easy to use and expands to suit your needs.
+A well thought-out distro that's refreshingly easy-to-use and expands to suit your needs.